postcss/postcss/docs/api.md

 ### `warning.column`

-Column in input file with this warning source.
+Column in the input file with this warning’s source.

 ```js
 warning.column //=> 4